Written by / 9/12/2018 / No comments / , , , , , , , , , ,

 Linda Scott and Mark Stevens

-Mark Stevens, who, a decade earlier, starred and directed in the sublime yet underrated Alaska-set FIlm Noir, CRY VENGEANCE, has little to no budget here, using what looks like stolen footage of various establishing exterior shots of either the charter boat or sailboat backed by a strange and hypnotically nautical, tropical jazz score...
+Herein Mark Stevens, who, a decade earlier, starred and directed a worthwhile and underrated Alaska-set noir, CRY VENGEANCE, has little to no budget here, using what looks like stolen footage of various establishing exterior shots of either the charter boat or sailboat backed by a strange and hypnotically nautical, tropical jazz score...

-Looking emaciated and worn, his performance is beyond subdued: He's neither a cocky or cool Humphrey Bogart type or anyone you'd see in a Key West Florida-set Pulpy Noir that this tries/wants desperately to be...
+Looking emaciated, his performance is beyond subdued: He's neither a cocky or cool Humphrey Bogart type or anyone you'd see in a Key West Florida-set Pulpy Noir that this tries/wants desperately to be...

-As the non-stressed captain swims in circles while random shark stock-footage pops up to build suspense.
-But nothing comes of that threat... not even a dorsal fin cutting above the water... and it's hard to think they're in the middle of nowhere when the ocean floor is visible every time we see the captain circle his boat...
+But nothing comes of that threat... not even the usual dorsal fin cutting above the water can providing any risk for the hero... and it's hard to think they're in the middle of nowhere when the ocean floor is visible every time the athletic captain circles around and around his vessel...

 So the rest of the film plays out with Donner going more and more berserk, and at one point imagining the boat and the surrounding ocean catching on fire.
 In a movie that'd been mostly wide shots of actors spouting rushed dialogue, the lunatics' imagination is better than the real thing.
 Making ESCAPE FROM HELL ISLAND the kind of god-awful experience where nothing ever actually happens.
 Then again, for guilty pleasure's sake, it can be a pretty intriguing nightmare.